Analysis | Biden presidency a relief for heavily Democratic Washington region

 Biden was declared president-elect Saturday, although President Trump is seeking recounts and mounting legal challenges to results in several battleground states.

 The local applause for a Biden win springs partly from the fact that the region is overwhelmingly Democratic.
-Democrats tend to be more friendly than Republicans to metropolitan areas like Washington with its well-educated workforce and a growing tech sector.
+Democrats tend to be more friendly than Republicans to metropolitan areas such as Washington, with its well-educated workforce and a growing tech sector.
 That’s even more true when the federal government is the largest single employer.

-Trump demonized cities throughout his presidency and that continued last week when he falsely accused officials in Democratic run — many predominantly black — cities of attempting to “steal” the election from him.
+Trump demonized cities throughout his presidency, and that continued last week when he falsely accused officials in Democratic-run cities — many predominantly Black — of attempting to “steal” the election from him.

-Biden’s impact would be constrained if Republicans retain their majority in the Senate.
+Biden’s impact will be constrained if Republicans retain their majority in the Senate.
 However, that depends on the results of two January runoff elections in Georgia.
-Democrats netted one Senate seat in the election and two more would give them 50.
-That would effectively give them control because Vice President Kamala D. Harris could cast tie-breaking votes.
+Democrats netted one Senate seat in the election, and two more would give them 50.
+That would effectively give them control because Kamala D. Harris could cast tie-breaking votes as vice president.
 Continued GOP control of the Senate would put a hold on the goal of D.C. statehood and probably mean less money than hoped for regional priorities such as transportation and housing.

-Still, a Democratic takeover of the powerful executive branch ensures progress for much of the region’s wish list for federal action.
+Still, a Democratic takeover of the powerful executive branch ensures progress on much of the region’s wish list for federal action.

 “The impact of a Biden win cannot be overstated,” Rep. Gerald E. Connolly (D-Va.) said last week.
 “It’s across the board.”